grahamharper/config/README.md

 # Config

 Config is a basic checklist I follow to set up a new Mac's development environment.
 It's based on [Mark Otto's config](https://github.com/mdo/config).
+It's a WIP.

 ## Checklist